Users-au/laravel-starter-kit/README.md

 ## Support

-For support, please contact [support@example.com](mailto:support@example.com) or create an issue in the repository.
+For support, please contact [opensource@users.au](mailto:opensource@users.au) or create an issue in the repository.